jarviscanada/jarvis_data_eng_PranshuPatel/spark/README.md

 #### `gold_volume_trend`

-This table was created to perform volume trend analysis for each company using the same company-partitioned window logic.
+This table performs volume trend analysis for each company using the same company-partitioned window logic.
 It includes:

 - volume from 7 trading days ago
 - volume from 30 trading days ago